 Most bioinformatics specialists are employed by pharmaceutical companies that use biological and genomic data to develop new drugs.
 Others work for biotechnology companies that develop new medical treatments and products.
 Some work for government health agencies and hospitals.
 Others work for consulting companies that provide bioinformatics services.
 Some are employed in the software industry.

 Those involved with wildlife and environmental science data usually work as researchers or faculty at colleges and universities, or as technicians or scientists employed by nonprofit organizations.
-They generally work full time in laboratories and offices, and keep standard business hours.
+They generally work full time in laboratories and offices, and keep standard business hours.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Bioinformatics Specialist Salary?

-The U.S. Bureau of Labor Statistics (BLS) reported an average annual salary of $41,430 for bioinformatics technicians in 2013.
-However, salaries vary depending on field of application, experience, education level, location, and other factors.
+The U.S. Bureau of Labor Statistics (BLS) reports a median salary of $98,230 for bioinformatics technicians as of May 2020.* However, salaries vary depending on field of application, experience, education level, location, and other factors.

 What Is the Job Demand for Bioinformatics Specialists?

-Job growth in this field is projected to grow at a rate of 8 to 14 percent between 2012 and 2022, which is in keeping with the average for all occupations.
-Opportunities for bioinformatics specialists supporting grant-funded research will depend on the availability of funding.
+Job growth in this field is projected to grow at a rate of 31% between 2019 and 2029.* Opportunities for bioinformatics specialists supporting grant-funded research will depend on the availability of funding.

 Bioinformatics Specialist Jobs & Job Description